Looking for creative writing lesson plans? I am developing creative writing lesson ideas!

 After covering classroom procedures and rules, I show students a TED Talk.
 We watch The Danger of a Single Story by Chimamanda Adichie.
 My goal is to show students that I don’t have a predetermined idea concerning what they should write.
 This discussion takes the rest of the class period.

 Establishing comfort and excitement precedents my other creative writing activities.
-I image you can personalize your “vision” activities for your lessons in creative writing.
+Personalize your “vision” activities for your lessons in creative writing.
 Honestly, doing this pre-work builds relationships with students and creates a positive classroom atmosphere.

 Creative Writing Lesson Day Two: Activating prior knowledge